What is PREA?

 Sequel Youth and Family Services designates a PREA Compliance Officer at each facility with sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards.
 Sequel also has a PREA Coordinator company wide.

-Family, friends and community advocates can report allegations of sexual abuse, sexual harassment and retaliation by contacting:
+Family, friends and community advocates can report allegations of sexual abuse, sexual harassment and retaliation by contacting one of the following:

 A parent or legal guardian of a student shall be allowed to file a grievance regarding allegations of sexual abuse, including appeals, on behalf of their student.
 Such a grievance shall not be conditioned upon the student agreeing to have the request filed on her behalf.